What is Considered a Low GPA for Medical School? (+ Tips)

 How to Contextualize Your Low GPA in Your App

 A low GPA without context is a red flag.
 But the goal isn’t to make excuses.
 It’s to help Adcoms understand who you were then, who you are now, and what changed.
-Here’s how to do it effectively:
+Here’s how to do it effectively in your primary application, secondary essays, and in the interview:

 • Acknowledge it directly – Don’t dance around it.
 Briefly and honestly name that your GPA isn’t where it could be.